LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 ---
 ```

-New page will be reach at : `/all-tags`.
-On this page, users will be able to search and filter tags.
+This page will be reachable at: `/all-tags`.
+On this page, users will be able to search and filter posts by tags.

 #### Enable all-archives page

-To enable `all-archives` page :
+To enable `all-archives` page:

 1. Run `hexo new page "all-archives"`.
 A new folder named `all-archives` will be created in `source/`
-2. Replace `source/all-archives/index.md` content with :
+2. Replace `source/all-archives/index.md` content with:

 ``` markdown
 ---